fathanbk/fathanbk/README.md

 - 👋 Hi, I’m @fathanbk
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning C Programming
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on making project
 - 📫 How to reach me you can send me message via email